Steam turbines

 at just the right angle, before it leaves with reduced temperature

-and pressure but broadly the same velocity as it had when it entered.
+and pressure but broadly the same speed as it had when it entered.

 Photo: Impulse and reaction.
-Left: This Pelton water wheel is an example of an impulse turbine.
-It spins as high-pressure water jets fire into the buckets around the edge.
+1) This Pelton water wheel is an example of an impulse turbine.
+It spins as a high-pressure water jet fires into the buckets around the edge from the nozzle on the right.
 Steam

 impulse turbines work a bit like this.
-Photo courtesy of Wonderferret, published on Flickr
+Photo by Jet Lowe, courtesy of

-under a Creative Commons licence.
-See more of Wonderferret's photos.
-Right: A reaction turbine turns when steam hits its curved blades.
-Photo by Henry Price courtesy of US Department of Energy/National Renewable Energy Laborayory (DOE/NREL).
+2) A reaction turbine turns when steam hits its curved blades.
+Photo by Henry Price courtesy of US Department of Energy/National Renewable Energy Laboratory (DOE/NREL).

 Other parts